YountenTshering/AT70.18_HomeWork/Lab3_TakeHomeTakes/README.md

 If User has one-to-many relation to Comment.
 If you are using cascade="remove", you can remove the reference for Comment from one User, and then attach that Comment to another User.
 When you persist them, they will be correctly saved.
 But if you are using orphanRemoval=true, even if you will remove given Comment from one User, and then attach to another User, this comment will be deleted during persist, because the reference has been deleted.

->## d. **Remove lazy load** from addresses and benefits, run the testFetch function.
+>## D. **Remove lazy load** from addresses and benefits, run the testFetch function.
 What happens?
 Document your findings.
+**Answer:**

 ![alt](ORM/image/1.PNG)

 There is no change in the output or while testfetch.
 Since the fetch and load is done within time to live.

->## e. **Remove cascade = cascadeType.ALL and orphanRemoval = true from benefits and addresses**, run the testCascadeRemove and testCascadePersist function.
+>## E. **Remove cascade = cascadeType.ALL and orphanRemoval = true from benefits and addresses**, run the testCascadeRemove and testCascadePersist function.
 What happens?
 Document your findings.
+**Answer:**

 ![alt](ORM/image/2.PNG)

-Application runs till persist and address.java throw exception
+Application runs till persist and address.java throw exception since table are linked.

 ![alt](ORM/image/3.PNG)
 Data in leave table is not inserted (testCreateLeave) since there was no relationship address.